ansys/pystk/doc/source/api/ansys/stk/core/graphics/IRasterFactory.rst

 IRasterFactory
 ==============

-.. py:class:: IRasterFactory
+.. py:class:: ansys.stk.core.graphics.IRasterFactory

    object

    A raster dataset.
 A raster consists of one or more bands, or sets of values, which are most commonly associated with colors when the raster represents an image...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IRasterFactory

 Overview
 --------